christophgil/bash_return/README.md

  - Nested function calls
  - Recursive function calls

-Currently, two methods are used to return results from functions, both of which are error prone or lead to poor performance, respectively, see  [Details](./motivation.md).
+Currently, two methods are used to return results from functions, they are either  error prone and verbose or lead to poor performance, respectively, see  [Details](./motivation.md).

 Both problems are efficiently solved with this Bash extension.